DRUG INTERACTIONS

 • New interactions are flagged the moment you add a medicine to your inventory.

-• The check covers medicines for all family members in your shared cabinet.
+• The check covers medicines for all family members in your shared home medicine cabinet.

-• You do not need to type medicine names — mojApteczka lets you scan the package with your phone camera, and the AI fills in the details.
+• You do not need to type medicine names — mojApteczka lets you scan the pack with your phone camera, and the AI fills in the details.

 What to Do If You Find an Interaction